csprock/bmdcluster/CONTRIBUTING.rst

 ============

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
+We are especially interested in suggestions on how to speed up the algorithm.

-You can contribute in many ways:
+You can contribute in several ways:

 Types of Contributions
 ----------------------